Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 -----

-## 🔹 Key Results
+## 🔹 Business Impact & Decision Insights

+The A/B test demonstrates a clear improvement in customer behavior and validates the effectiveness of the new campaign.

-- **+6.7% revenue lift**, indicating a clear increase in customer spending
+- The campaign achieved a **+6.7% revenue lift**, indicating a measurable increase in average customer spending
-- **P-value = 0.003** and **Z = 2.75** confirm statistically significant impact
+- Statistical validation confirms reliability, with **P-value = 0.003** and **Z-score = 2.75**, allowing rejection of the null hypothesis
-- **Effect size (0.49)** shows meaningful practical improvement
+- The **effect size (0.49)** indicates a meaningful practical impact, not just statistical significance
-- **95% CI: ₹4.24 – ₹25.36** provides a realistic range of expected revenue gain
+- The **95% confidence interval (₹4.24 – ₹25.36)** provides a realistic estimate of expected increase in customer spend
-- **~40% conversion rate** demonstrates strong campaign adoption
+- A **~40% conversion rate** reflects strong adoption among targeted customers

-**Summary:**
-The campaign delivers statistically significant and practically meaningful improvement in customer spending.

----

-## 🔹 Business Impact

-- Increased customer spend through targeted campaign execution
-- Strong adoption validates effectiveness of segment selection
-- Quantified impact enables reliable revenue forecasting

----

-## 🔹 Decision Framework

-- Scale campaign if results are statistically significant and revenue lift is positive
-- Re-evaluate strategy if results are inconclusive

-**Trade-Off:**
+Overall, the campaign delivers both **statistical significance and practical business value**, making the results reliable for decision-making.

+### Decision Logic
+The campaign is scaled only when results meet both conditions:
+- Statistical significance (**p-value < 0.05**)
+- Positive business impact (revenue lift > 0)

+### Trade-Off Consideration
-- False positive → wasted marketing spend
+- **False positive:** Scaling an ineffective campaign leads to wasted marketing spend
-- False negative → missed revenue opportunity
+- **False negative:** Rejecting an effective campaign results in missed revenue opportunity

----

-## 🔹 Final Decision
+### Final Decision

-Scale the campaign to the **18–25 segment**, as results show strong statistical validity and business impact.

----
+Based on strong statistical evidence and measurable business impact, the campaign should be **scaled to the 18–25 segment**.

-## 🔹 Recommendation
+### Recommendation

-Proceed with rollout and continuously monitor performance for further optimization.
+Proceed with full rollout and continuously monitor conversion rate and revenue lift to ensure sustained performance and enable further optimization.

 ## 🔹 Results at a Glance